A Darkling Plain: Part One

-Six months after the events of Infernal Devices, General Naga, the now-leader of the Green Storm after the supposed demise of the Stalker Fang, has formed a truce with the Traktionstadtsgesellschaft, blossoming a new era of trade and peace.
+Six months after the events of Infernal Devices, General Naga, now leading the Green Storm following the presumed death of Stalker Fang, has brokered a truce with the Traktionstadtsgesellschaft, ushering in a new era of trade and peace.

-Theo Ngoni, returning to his home of Zagwa and reuniting with his family, foils an assassination attempt on Oenone Zero, who is married to General Naga and has taken the title of Lady Naga.
-Zero was in Zagwa to facilitate peace terms with Zagwa and the Green Storm; and suspects that the attempt was made by Green Storm soldiers still loyal to the Stalker Fang.
-Due to the possibility of another attempt, Zero has an incognito merchant airship prepared that will take her an alternate route to Naga.
-As Theo saved her life, Zero wants him to accompany her; Theo agrees, hopeful that he might meet Wren.
-En route, Zero's servant Rohini is revealed to be Cynthia Twite, a Green Storm spy who survived the events of Infernal Devices, and attempts to kill her, but Theo intervenes.
-Cynthia escapes and downs the airship.
-The pair survive the crash, but Zero is captured by air-trader Napster Varley who plans to sell her to the Traktionstadtsgesellschaft; whilst Theo is saved from slavers by Hester Shaw and the Stalker Shrike, who is unable to kill due to Zero's tampering.
-After Theo informs them of Zero's capture, Hester and Shrike decide to find her, as Zero will be able to reverse Shrike's "barrier" she implemented.

-Cynthia reaches Naga's base in Tienjing and lies to him that Zero was killed by the Zagwans, though Naga refuses to take action against Tractionists.
-Cynthia manages to weasle her way to serve in Naga's household.
+Theo Ngoni returns to his hometown of Zagwa to reconnect with his family but thwarts an assassination attempt on Oenone Zero, wife of General Naga, now known as Lady Naga.
+In town to broker peace between Zagwa and the Green Storm, Zero suspects the attack was orchestrated by Stalker Fang loyalists.
+To prevent further danger, she arranges transport on a disguised merchant airship to rejoin Naga via an alternate route.
+Grateful for Theo’s assistance, she invites him along, and he accepts, hoping to find Wren during the journey.
+During the voyage, Zero’s servant Rohini is revealed as Cynthia Twite, a Green Storm spy who survived, and she attempts to kill Zero.
+Theo intervenes, but Cynthia escapes, causing the airship to crash.
+Both survive, but Zero is captured by air trader Napster Varley, who intends to sell her to the Traktionstadtsgesellschaft.
+Meanwhile, Theo is rescued from slavers by Hester Shaw and the Stalker Shrike, though Shrike’s abilities have been diminished by Zero’s earlier actions.
+Upon learning of Zero’s capture, Hester and Shrike set out to rescue her, knowing she can remove the "barrier limiting Shrike.
+When Cynthia reaches Naga’s base in Tienjing, she claims Zero was killed by the Zagwans, but Naga refuses to retaliate against the Tractionists.
+Cynthia then insinuates herself into a position within Naga’s household.

-In the Traction City of Peripatetiapolis, Tom Natsworthy discovers that the bullet that Nimrod Pennyroyal shot him with in Predator's Gold has damaged his heart and he has not long to live, though he doesn't tell his daughter Wren.
-Tom soon discovers a woman that resembles Clytie Potts, a London Apprentice Historian that he knew.
+In the Traction City of Peripatetiapolis, Tom Natsworthy discovers that the bullet that Nimrod Pennyroyal shot him with in Predator's Gold has damaged his heart and he has not long to live, hiding this from his daughter Wren.
+Tom soon comes across a woman who looks strikingly like Clytie Potts, a London apprentice historian he once knew.
 When questioned, she tells him that her name is Cruwys Morchard and that she is transporting Old-Tech devices.
 Unconvinced, Tom and Wren decide to pursue her, travelling on the Jenny Haniver to Murnau, a Traktionstadtsgesellschaft city, where they meet Wolf von Kobold, the son of the Mayor of Murnau and commander of the traction city Harrowbarrow.
-Wolf believes that the survivors of MEDUSA may be still inside London, and the three agree to make an expedition to London.
+Wolf believes that the survivors of MEDUSA may still be inside London, and the three agree to make an expedition to London.